 - you pay 5%

-Together, this means that a minimum of 8% of your earnings are invested into your pension scheme each month.
+Together, this means that at least 8% of your earnings is invested in your pension scheme each month.

 Bear in mind that if you work through an umbrella company, the 3% employer contribution comes from your assignment rate.